 Best Oils for Oil Cleansing

 It is okay to use a single oil for oil cleansing.
 However, a mix of two or three oils, chosen for a specific skin type will work best.
+I get my carrier oils from Plant Therapy and my essential oils either from Plant Therapy as well or from Rocky Mountain Oils.

 - Avocado oil– nourishing and rich in essential and trace minerals and Vitamin A